-South Korea's parliament votes to impeach President Park
+South Korea's parliament votes to impeach President Park Geun-hye

 It also indicated showed that 81% of those polled supported her impeachment.

-Last month, Park said that she would allow the National Assembly to decide the duration of her remaining term in office, and will resign if that is what they decide.
+Last month, Park said she would allow the National Assembly to decide the duration of her remaining term in office.

 "I will relegate the decision to the National Assembly, including the shortening of my presidential term and resignation," she said.